 Festival Fun for the Whole Family!

-Creative Corner Arts & Crafts Station + Scavenger Hunt (Saturday & Sunday, Noon - 6:00 pm @ Big Top)
+Creative Corner Arts & Crafts Station, Children's Storytelling, & Scavenger Hunt (Saturday, 1:00 pm - 6:00 pm @ Silver Maple Big Top/Family Tent)

 Using a combination of hand-cut metal objects, driftwood, and other accoutrements, we will assemble a wind chime to charm the birds.
 If people have needle nose pliers they can lend and bring along, that would be appreciated.
 From 5 years old to 85, everyone will enjoy this craft.
 There will be paint, paper-mâché, and beads to upcycle your wind chime.
 No two will be alike.

-Two of Winnipeg's favourite family performers will entertain kids, and of course, kids at heart under the big top with three 15-minute shows (at 2:00 pm, 3:15 pm, and 4:30 pm) featuring oodles of laughter, storytelling, singing, and interactive fun!
+Rural Manitoba's favourite family performers are back at the festival to entertain kids, and of course, kids at heart under the big top with three 15-minute shows (at 1:00 pm, 2:15 pm, and 3:30 pm) featuring oodles of laughter, dancing, storytelling, singing, and interactive fun!

 Simply grab a hula hoop if you see one, and move your body during any type of music during the festival program!